 Maximum Contaminant Level (MCL) - the highest level of a contaminant that is allowed in drinking water.
-If present, elevated levels of lead can cause MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+If present, elevated levels of lead can cause serious MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is women and young children.
-Lead in drinking water no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is young children.
+Lead in drinking water is primarily no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water, service lines and home plumbing.
+Your local public There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control the variety of materials used in plumbing control microbial contaminants.
+Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which drinking water, but cannot control the variety of there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to materials used in plumbing components.
+When your control microbial contaminants.